nfdi4plants/ARC-specification/ARC specification.md

 - Elements of an ARC are implicitly content-addressable using standard Git mechanisms via SHA1 hashes.

-- Removing the `.git` top-level subdirectory (and thereby all provenance information captured within the Git history) invalidates an ARC.
+- Removing the `.git` top-level subdirectory (and thereby all provenance information captured within the Git history) from a working copy invalidates an ARC.

 ### ISA-XLSX Format